 M. Newman (Oxford University Press, 2010)

 The standard textbook on everything related to networks, by SFI External Professor Mark Newman.
-Network science is a pillar for studying complex systems, and an offshoot of complexity science.
+Network science is a pillar for studying complex systems, and an offshoot of complex systems science.

 Introduction to the Theory of Complex Systems